Divine Power Made Perfect in Weakness:

 and gazed into the sun, and called to the loveliest youth, saying:

-In great desire I have desired to come to you and sit with you
+In great desire I have desired to come to you and sit

 at the heavenly wedding feast,